mohsenasadi501/DataStructureAlgorithm/README.md

 There's no performance benefit to using recursion; in fact, loops are sometimes better for performance. ***Loops may achieve a performance gain for your program, but Recursion may achieve a performance gain for your programmer.***

 While calling a recursive function, each call is stored in **Call Stack** until the Base Case condition executes, then it will start by popping calls from the last to the first.

+## Divide&Conquer

+The divide-and-conquer technique involves taking a large-scale problem and dividing it into similar sub-problems of a smaller scale and recursively solving each of these sub-problems.
+Generally, a problem is divided into sub-problems repeatedly until the resulting sub-problems are very easy to solve.

+A **divide and conquer algorithm** is a strategy of solving a large problem by

+1. breaking the problem into smaller sub-problems
+2. solving the sub-problems, and
+3. combining them to get the desired output.

+Here are the steps involved:

+1. **Divide**: Divide the given problem into sub-problems using recursion.
+2. **Conquer**: Solve the smaller sub-problems recursively.
+If the subproblem is small enough, then solve it directly.
+3. **Combine:** Combine the solutions of the sub-problems that are part of the recursive process to solve the actual problem.

+As an example, we can use this method for the [MergeSort](#MergeSort) algorithm.

 ## Sorting